react-native-community/discussions-and-proposals/proposals/0534-metro-package-exports-support.md

 **Proposed**:

 - We will implement the `"browser"` condition name.
 This will not be implicitly preferred over `"react-native"`, but will be read in the order specified by the package (per Node spec).
+    - Metro will provide a built-in overridable default for this behaviour (see next section).
 - We will introduce a `"react-native"` condition name representing all React Native projects (native and web).
-Metro will match this condition when configured for React Native (see next section).
+    - Metro will match this condition when configured for React Native (see next section).
 - Metro will not provide an implementation for other community conditions.

 | Condition name | Description | Node.js | Webpack | Metro (proposed) |